echo3Dco/Unity-echo3D-Demo/README.md

 # Unity-echo3D-Demo
 Here is how to use the echo3D Unity SDK.
 There are 2 ways depending on if your project is new or existing.
-We have done most of the setup for you in the Demo scene, all you have to do is try out both methods and add the API key & Entry ID.
+We have done most of the setup for you in the SampleScene scene, all you have to do is try out both methods and add the API key & Entry ID.

 ## Setup
 * Don't have an echo3D API key?
 Make sure to register for FREE at [echo3D](https://console.echo3D.co/#/auth/register).
-* [Import the Unity SDK into Unity](https://docs.echo3d.co/unity/installation). _(Note: Our SDK supports Unity 2020.3 LTS and newer.)_
+* [Download Unity 2020.3 or later](https://docs.echo3d.co/unity/installation). _(Note: Our SDK supports Unity 2020.3 LTS and newer.)_
 * Clone this repo.

 ## Steps